Nikola-Ver/Node-cat/README.md

 # Node-cat

-This is cat written on Node js for Windows
+This is cat written on Node js for Windows.
+You can use regex search